-Resale has become a familiar business model for SP/VARs in the UC space.
-A big communications company provides a service that service providers can repackage and resell, and the value they provide is in terms of installation, expertise, and support.
+Resale has become a familiar business model for SP/VARs in the Unified Communications (UC) space.
+A big communications company provides a service that service providers can repackage and resell, and the additional value can be the method of installation, expertise, and support.
 But what happens if the service they're re-selling is cut off?

 For some service providers, that question may be looming, since Cisco has recently shut down its Intercloud service.
 This solution was adjacent to Cisco HCS and Spark, which many CSPs use to provide turnkey UCaaS services.
 Could these be next on the chopping block?

 What's Intercloud, and Why Might CSPs Worry?